ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/set-up-compliance-boundaries.md

 Search permissions filters also let you control where content is routed for export and which datacenter can be searched when searching content locations in a [SharePoint Multi-Geo environment](https://go.microsoft.com/fwlink/?linkid=860840).

-- **Export search results** - You can export the search results from Exchange mailboxes, SharePoint sites, and OneDrive accounts from a specific datacenter.
+- **Export search results:** You can export the search results from Exchange mailboxes, SharePoint sites, and OneDrive accounts from a specific datacenter.
 This means that you can specify the datacenter location that search results will be exported from.

     Use the **Region** parameter for **New-ComplianceSecurityFilter** or **Set-ComplianceSecurityFilter** cmdlets to create or change which datacenter the export will be routed through.